'Barbie' ballad 'What Was I Made For?' makes Billie Eilish the youngest person to win 2 Oscars

 She continued, “I want to thank my best friend Zoe for playing Barbies with me growing up, and being by my side forever," and was met with laughs from the audience.
 "I want to thank my, like, dance teachers growing up.
 I want to thank my choir teachers.
 Miss Brigham, thanks for believing in me.
 Mrs. T, you didn’t like me, but you were good at your job.”

 Eilish and O'Connell are no strangers to the Oscar stage.
-In fact, they're now two for two.
-Previously, they took home the trophy for their James Bond theme "No Time to Die" in 2021.
-That year, they beat out some impressive names, including Beyoncé, Van Morrison, Lin-Manuel Miranda and once again, Warren.
+In addition to t aking home the trophy for their James Bond them "No Time to Die," they performed during the in memorium segment in 2020.

 In the months leading up to the Academy Awards, "What Was I Made For?" has raked in numerous trophies: In 2024 alone, they've won a Golden Globe for best original song and two Grammys.
 Not bad for a song written about an 11.5-inch-tall plastic doll.